-Up until recently, the green computing community has had to rely on limited energy datasets, requiring researchers to make various explicit and implicit assumptions about the energy behavior of computing systems.
+Up until recently, the green computing community has had to rely on limited energy datasets, requiring researchers to make various explicit and implicit assumptions when analyzing the energy behavior of computing systems.

 This section discusses some of the different ways in which related work has procured, used, and analyzed power data in the context of evaluating systems' research.
-At the end of the section, we formulate four common assumptions made in the context of green computing research.
+In Section 6 we use the Powernet datasets to study what errors we can expect when using simplifying assumptions or limited data.

 In measuring only a small number of devices and generalizing claims, there is an implicit assumption that instances of the same equipment model or size have the same power characteristics.
 For example, in [16], researchers measure an individual desktop and LCD monitor and determine the ratio of power use between the two.
 Then, they collect aggregate data from a power strip that has another desktop and LCD of the same size.
-Applying the pre-computed ratio on the aggregate data leads to an estimate of the power draw of the second set of devices.
-Even though both desktops might have been Dells and both monitors 24-inch ones, we do not know how much variation there is between the seemingly identical devices.
+Applying the precomputed ratio on the aggregate data leads to an estimate of the power draw of the second set of devices.
+Even though both desktops might have been Dells and both monitors 24-in. ones, we do not know how much variation there is between the seemingly identical devices.